...

 No special license or “certification” is required, but the individual must:

-- Be knowledgeable of and have mastered the methods, procedures, tools, and equipment used when performing an annual inspection; and
+- Be knowledgeable of and have mastered the methods, procedures, tools, and equipment used when performing an assigned brake service or inspection task; and

 - Have at least one year of experience, training, or both.